apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 For both scripts and stylesheets, if the module is subclassed, and the file exists in both the parent module and the subclass, *both* files are pushed, in that order.

-If `type` is `template`, the corresponding template in this module is rendered and added to the DOM of each page before the closing `body` tag, to be cloned and made visible as needed.
-If the module is subclassed, only the newest (subclass) version is sent.

 If `options.when` is set to `always` or not specified, the asset is included in every page regardless of whether the user is logged in.
 If